|Employer||Irish National Opera|

 To apply for this role, please email your CV and a cover letter outlining your suitability and experience to Executive Director Diego Fasciati at [email protected].
 All applications will be treated with the strictest confidentiality.

-Closing Date: Friday 25 September at 12:00 noon.
-Interviews will held the week of 5 October.
+Closing Date: Friday 21 May 2021.
+Interviews will held the week of 31 May.
 It is envisaged that interviews will be held in person where possible.
-Interviews are also possible by video for candidates not currently based in Ireland or if required by publich health guidelines.
+Interviews are also possible by video for candidates not currently based in Ireland or if required by public health guidelines.

 Thank you for your interest in this role.